9231058/yepc/README.md

 Another compiler project, nothing else. every year students of Amirkabir University of Technology write a simple compiler and nothing change, we are just two of them.

+The onlu difference is that we are using [ply](https://github.com/dabeaz/ply) and python for the first time :dancer:

 -- Fall 2016, Prof. Razzazi Compiler Course